Miserlou/live_json/README.md

 // {1: ["a"], 2: ["b"] ...
 99999: ["zzzzz"]}
 ```

-The data is automatically updated, but if you check the WebSocket, you'll see that on the data the changed has been sent.
+The data is automatically updated, but if you check the WebSocket, you'll see that on the data that changed has been sent.

 ### Problem / Solution

 Phoenix LiveView is awesome for automatically updating your webpage's DOM.
-However, it doesn't work as well for data objects, since it works at the DOM level.
-So, if you load your data via a templated `script` tag, you'd have to rewrite the whole tag, not just the elements that changed, which could mean sending a lot of data over the wire and cause other headaches on the client-side.
+However, it doesn't work as well for data objects, since it only works at the DOM level out of the box, meaning any complex data objects need to be entirely re-sent every time.
+So, if you load your JS app's data via a templated `script` tag, LiveView will rewrite the whole tag, not just the elements that changed, which means sending a lot of data over the wire and other headaches on the client-side.

-LiveJSON is a simple solution - it uses Jsondiff/JSON-Patch (RFC 6902) to only send the delta of the data, which is then patched client side, similar to how `morphdom` works on the DOM.
+LiveJSON is a simple alternative - it uses Jsondiff/JSON-Patch (RFC 6902) to only send the delta of the data, which is then patched client side, similar to how `morphdom` works on the DOM.

 This may be useful for **front-end frameworks**, **data visualization**, **games** and anything else where you need dynamically updated data that lives outside of the DOM, like **mobile apps**.